-Independence of the candidates to act as independent director is assessed by Nominating Committee prior to their appointment based on independence assessment as well as nomination and selection process practiced with the results of the review are reported to the Board for consideration and decision.
+Independence of the candidates to act as Independent Director is assessed by Nomination Committee prior to their appointment based on independence assessment as well as nomination and selection process practiced with the results of the review reported to the Board for consideration and decision.

-On annual basis, all Independent Directors are subjected to independence assessment based on prescribed criteria on his independence and objectivity and self-declaration of interests in Group, any corporation, partnership, business transactions and/or services with the Group for the Nominating Committee's review and recommendation to the Board to form an opinion on the independency and objectivity of the Independent Directors.
-Based on the above assessment performed in 2020, the Board is satisfied with the level of independence and objectivity demonstrated by all Independent Directors, and their ability to bring independent and objective judgement to board deliberations.
+On annual basis, all Independent Non-Executive Directors are subjected to independence assessment based on prescribed criteria on his independence and objectivity and self-declaration of interests in Group, any corporation, partnership, business transactions and/or services with the Group for the Nomination Committee's review and recommendation to the Board to form an opinion on the independence and objectivity of the Independent Non-Executive Directors.
+Based on the above assessment performed in 2021, the Board is satisfied with the level of independence and objectivity demonstrated by all Independent Non-Executive Directors, and their ability to bring independent and objective judgement to Board deliberations.

-The tenure of an Independent Director, as stated in the Board Charter, shall not exceed a cumulative term of 9 years.
+The tenure of an Independent Director, as stated in the Board Charter, shall not exceed a cumulative term of nine (9) years.
+The Board is aware of the latest changes to the MCCG 2021, whereby upon completion of the nine (9) years, an Independent Director may continue to serve the Board subject to such Director re-designated as a Non-Independent Director.
 In the event that such Director is to be remained as Independent Director, the Board shall first justify and obtain annual shareholders' approval.
-If the Board is to continue to retain the Independent Director after the twelfth year, the Board should seek annual shareholders' approval through a two-tier voting process.
+If the Board is to continue to retain the Independent Director after the ninth (9th) year, the Board should seek annual shareholders' approval through a two-tier voting process.
+Therefore, the Board is in the midst of reviewing the relevant governance related policies and procedures, including Board Charter, to incorporate the required changes, to the extent practical, in upholding the best corporate governance practices while ensuring that the Board Charter and other governance related policies and procedures remain consistent with the Board's objectives, current law and practices.